Pollution from nanomaterials: Sources

 Normal weathering can release 10 to 10^5 mg/m^2 fragments containing nanomaterials.

 Another emission scenario is release during use.
-Sunscreens can release a significant amount of TiO2 nanoparticles into surface waters.
+Sunscreens can release a significant amount of Titanium dioxide (TiO2) nanoparticles into surface waters.
 Testing of the Old Danube Lake indicated that there were significant concentrations of nanoparticles from cosmetics in the water.
 Conservative estimates calculate that there were approximately 27.2 micrograms/L of TiO2, if TiO2 was distributed throughout the entire 3.5*10^6 M^3 volume of the lake.

-Although TiO2 is generally considered as weakly soluble, these nanoparticles undergo weathering and transformation under conditions in acidic soils with high proportions of organic and inorganic acids.
+Although TiO2 is generally considered weakly soluble, these nanoparticles undergo weathering and transformation under conditions in acidic soils with high proportions of organic and inorganic acids.
 There are observable differences in particle morphology between manufactured and natural TIO2 nanoparticles, though differences may attenuate over time due to weathering.
 However, these processes are likely to take decades.

-Copper and zinc oxide nanoparticles that get into water can additionally act as chemosensitizers in sea urchin embryos.
-It is predicted that exposure through sunscreen is probably the most important route for animals in aquatic systems to get exposure to harmful metal particles.
+Copper and zinc oxide nanoparticles that get into the water can additionally act as chemosensitizers in sea urchin embryos.
+It is predicted that for animals in aquatic systems sunscreen is probably the most important exposure route to harmful metal particles.
 ZnOs from sunblock and other applications like paints, optoelectronics, and pharmaceuticals are entering the environment at an increasing rate.
 Their effects can be genotoxic, mutagenic, and cytotoxic.

 Nanoparticles can be transported through different mediums depending on their type.
 Emissions patterns have found that TiO2 NPs accumulate in sludge-treated soils.
 This means that the dominating emission pathway is through wastewater.
 ZnO generally collects in natural and urban soil as well as landfills.
 Silver nanoparticles from production and mining operations generally enter landfills and wastewater.
-Comparing different reservoirs by how readily Nanoparticles pollute them, ~63-91% of NPs accumulate in landfills, 8-28% in soils, aquatic environments receive ~7%, and air around 1.5%.
+Comparing different reservoirs by how readily nanoparticles pollute them, ~63-91% of NPs accumulate in landfills, 8-28% in soils, aquatic environments receive ~7%, and air around 1.5%.